vision4robotics/SiameseTracking4UAV/README.md

 @article{Fu2022SiameseOT,
         title={{Siamese Object Tracking for Unmanned Aerial Vehicle: A Review and Comprehensive Analysis}},
-        author={Fu, Changhong and Lu, Kunhan and Zheng, Guangze and Ye, Junjie and Cao, Ziang and Li, Bowen},
+        author={Fu, Changhong and Lu, Kunhan and Zheng, Guangze and Ye, Junjie and Cao, Ziang and Li, Bowen and Lu, Geng},
         journal={arXiv preprint arXiv:2205.04281},
         year={2022},
         pages={1-33}